thesoul214/typescript-cheatsheet/README.md

   type DependencyList = ReadonlyArray<any>;
 ```

 Remember that `ReadonlyArray` is a native TypeScript type.
-Moving on, using `useCallback` in TypeScript is very easy since it's configured to accept `any` types.
-Here's a simple yet shallow example of a real-life application of `useCallback`.
+Moving on, using `useCallback` in TypeScript is very easy since it"s configured to accept `any` types.
+Here"s a simple yet shallow example of a real-life application of `useCallback`.

 The following `useCallback` application will return a function that will be *throttled* in a later hook (which is actually featured in the custom hooks section).
 This function will execute whenever the user scrolls through the page, and will mix two colors depending on where the user is and depending on which RBG channels colors should be mixed.
 Finally, the new mixed color is set through the `setBackgroundColor` dispatcher.